Chandra731/Matplotlib_Exercises/README.md

 3. **Inset Plots:** Adding inset plots within a main plot and adjusting their axis limits.
 4. **Subplots:** Creating subplots and adjusting their size and appearance.

 **NOTE: ALL THE COMMANDS FOR PLOTTING A FIGURE SHOULD GO IN THE SAME CELL.
-SEPARATING THEM OUT INTO MULTIPLE CELLS MAY CAUSE NOTHING TO SHOW UP.**
+SEPARATING THEM OUT INTO MULTIPLE CELLS MAY CAUSE NOTHING TO SHOW UP.
+REFER THE NOTEBOOK FOR IMPLEMENTATION**
 ## Data

 We will use the following data for all exercises: